The Shining (film): Music and soundtrack

 Upon their arrival at Elstree Studios, Wendy Carlos and Rachel Elkind were shown the first version of the film by Kubrick: "The film was a little on the long side.
 There were great gobs of scenes that never made it to the film.
 There was a whole strange and mystical scene in which Jack Nicholson discovers objects that have been arranged in his working space in the ballroom with arrows and things.
 He walks down and thinks he hears a voice and a ghost throws a ball back to him.
 None of that made it to the final film.
 We scored a lot of those.
 We didn't know what was going to be used for sure".
-After having something similar happen to her on Clockwork Orange, Carlos has said that she was so disillusioned by Kubrick's actions that she vowed never to work with him again.
+After having something similar happen to her on A Clockwork Orange, Carlos has said that she was so disillusioned by Kubrick's actions that she vowed never to work with him again.
 She and Elkind had considered legal action against Kubrick, but because no formal contract was in place, they reluctantly accepted the situation.
 Carlos's own music was released in its near entirety in 2005 as part of her Rediscovering Lost Scores compilation.